vikipedia/python-trainings/online_course/source/module1/assignments.rst

 called ``titlecase.py`` which converts this string such that first letter of every word is in upper case.::

-  !python3 titlecase.py "programming adventures of a nonprogrammer" Programming Adventures Of A Nonprogrammer
+  !python3 titlecase.py programming adventures of a nonprogrammer Programming Adventures Of A Nonprogrammer

 **Assignment 1.5**